lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 You can configure the color that is used in OOC asides.
 You can use multiple color codes.
 For example: %xh%xc

-## notify_of_web_watching

-By default, players watching a scene from the Web Portal only show up in the room description; there's no active notification when people start and stop watching.
-You can turn on that notification by setting `notify_of_web_watching` to true.
-Be warned, though, it can be spammy.

 ## room_cleanup_cron

 The game will periodically clear scene sets and scenes from empty rooms.